vatsalya-gupta/bgutbook/manuscript/part_2_regular_expressions/chapter_203_regular_expressions_3_anchors.md

 In the next lesson we will discuss multiple matches, but for the time being be happy, your knowledge of regular expressions is increasing day by day!

-Suggested film for the evening: Jason and the Argonauts (1963)
+Suggested film for the evening: Jason and the Argonauts (1963) - When is comes to use anchors mister Jason is the system administrator you need; he also knows a lot about escaping.